anvilproject/anvil-docker/anvil-rstudio-bioconductor/README.md

 ### Base Image

-The base image for the AnVIL RStudio Bioconductor Docker is the [RStudio Docker](https://github.com/anvilproject/anvil-docker/tree/master/anvil-rstudio-base).
-This contains the [rocker/tidyverse](https://hub.docker.com/r/rocker/tidyverse/) image provided by the [Rocker Project](https://www.rocker-project.org/), as well as tidyverse and devtools.
+The base image for the AnVIL RStudio Bioconductor Docker is the [bioconductor_docker](https://github.com/Bioconductor/bioconductor_docker).
+This contains the [rocker/rstudio](https://hub.docker.com/r/rocker/rstudio/) image provided by the [Rocker Project](https://www.rocker-project.org/).
+All the system dependencies are inherited from the bioconductor image.

 ### Applications